2026 United Cup

-The 2026 United Cup will be the fourth edition of the United Cup, an international outdoor hard court mixed-gender team tennis tournament held by the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA).
-Serving as the opener for the 2026 ATP Tour and the 2026 WTA Tour, it will be held from 2 January 2026 to 11 January 2026 at two venues in the Australian cities of Perth and Sydney.
-It will offer both ATP rankings and WTA rankings points to its players: a player was able to win a maximum of 500 points.
+The 2026 United Cup was the fourth edition of the United Cup, an international outdoor hard court mixed-gender team tennis tournament that was held by the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA).
+Serving as the opener for the 2026 ATP Tour and the 2026 WTA Tour, it happened from 2 to 11 January 2026 at two venues in the Australian cities of Perth and Sydney.
+It was offering both ATP rankings and WTA rankings points to its players: a player was able to win a maximum of 500 points.

+Team Poland, captained by Mateusz Tarczyński, won the title after defeating Team Switzerland 2–1 in the final, claiming their first United Cup title.
+The winning team consisted of Iga Świątek, Hubert Hurkacz, Jan Zieliński, Katarzyna Kawa, Daniel Michalski and Katarzyna Piter.
+It was Poland's third United Cup final and first title.

+Team United States were the defending champions but were defeated in the semifinal by team Poland.

+Belinda Bencic of Team Switzerland was named the MVP of the tournament.